noemaier/noemaier.github.io/_pages/personal.md

 Interest in Literature, Politics, Arts, History, Football and other important things

 Active in Tennis, Hiking, Travelling and Cycling.
+See an example of the tremendous footage produced ad the rides:

+<iframe src="https://www.youtube.com/embed/0XaO3iTv82Q" frameborder="0" allowfullscreen></iframe>

-Tremendous footage on the latter can be found Here: https://youtu.be/0XaO3iTv82Q - and yes, I am on Strava
+- and yes, I am on Strava